ryanjsalva/blog/_posts/2016-05-07-maintaining-different-release-configurations.md

 {% endhighlight %}

 ### Each branch gets a custom Gulp task
-Our release-specific config.xml files are defined, but we still need to move them to a place where Cordova can find them at build time.
+Our release-specific config files are defined in code, but we still need to move them to a place where Cordova can find them at build time during CI.
 To move the config files dynamically, we'll create a gulp task that VSTS can run immediately before Cordova build.
-Each gulp task will rename the config files and copy them to the root directory.
+Each gulp task will rename the config files and copy them to the appropriate directory.
 So, for example, `gulp release` will:

 1. Rename release.xml to config.xml and move it to the project root
 2. Rename release.js to config.js and move it to /www/js/